johnalison/obsidian-notes/Journal/October/28 October 2024 Monday.md

 [[5391 Financing]]

 Seller relisted 5391 without making our disclosures known.
-- Started a new MRSP number only previous inspection!
+- Started a new MLS number only previous inspection!

 # [[Classifier Studies]]
 - See daily logs above